Tunisian campaign: Battle of Kasserine Pass

-General Vittorio Ambrosio, the new Chief of the Comando Supremo plans to send 10,000 German troops to Tunis, but the decision was never made due to the lack of Italian naval resources.
-Aside from Kesselring's unfulfilled promises.
-Ambrosio knew that even with the German support, the Italian defence would be unable to sustain.
+General Vittorio Ambrosio, the new Chief of the Comando Supremo planned to send 10,000 German troops to Tunis, but the decision was never made due to the lack of Italian naval resources.
+Aside from Kesselring's unfulfilled promises, Ambrosio knew that even with the German support, the Italian defence would be unable to sustain.
 After further discussion, the Comando Supremo issued orders on 19 February for Rommel to attack through the Kasserine and Sbiba passes toward Thala and Le Kef to threaten First Army's flank.
 Rommel's original proposal was for a limited but concentrated attack through Kasserine to confront II Corps' strength at Tébessa and gain vital supplies from the US dumps there.
 Although he was to have 10th and 21st Panzer Divisions transferred to his command, Rommel was concerned that the new plan would dilute his force concentration and expose his flanks to threat.

 On 19 February 1943, Rommel, having now been given formal control of the 10th and 21st Panzer Divisions, the Afrika Korps battlegroup as well as General Messe's forces on the Mareth defences (renamed Italian First Army), launched what would become the Battle of Kasserine Pass.
 Hoping to take the inexperienced defenders by surprise, he sent the light armour of the 3rd Reconnaissance Battalion racing into the pass.
 Colonel Alexander Stark's Stark Force, a brigade group made up of US and French units, was responsible for the defence of the pass.
 It had not had time to organise properly but was able to direct heavy artillery fire from the surrounding heights which brought the leading mechanised units of the Afrika Korps battlegroup to a halt.
 Before they could continue, infantry had to be sent up into the high ground seeking to eliminate the artillery threat.
 A battlegroup under Hans-Georg Hildebrand including tanks from 21st Panzer were advancing north from Sbeitla toward the Sbiba Gap.
 In front of the hills east of Sbiba they were brought to a halt by 1st Guards Brigade and 18th Regimental Combat Team which had strong field and anti-tank artillery support and were joined by two infantry regiments from 34th Infantry Division.